BELLA: Black box model Explanations by Local Linear Approximations: Experiments

+From Tables~\ref{tab:fidelity_rmse},~\ref{tab:generality},~\ref{tab:simplicity}, and~\ref{tab:robustness}, we can see that at the same level of simplicity, BELLA provides more general, more robust, and more accurate explanations than LIME.
+BELLA provides less accurate explanations than SHAP and MAPLE, but at the same time, BELLA's explanations are more general, more robust, and vastly simpler.
+The results when the black-box model is a random forest are shown in Appendix~\ref{sec:trees}, and they do not differ much.

+\textbf{Runtime} of all methods is shown in Table~\ref{tab:execution_time_nn}.
+On average, MAPLE and SHAP are extraordinarily fast, and LIME is slower.
+BELLA is, on average, 5$\times$ slower than LIME.
+This is due mainly to a single dataset, Superconductivity, which has a very large number of features, and on which BELLA is 11$\times$ slower than LIME.
+This is because, different from our competitors, BELLA is deterministic.
+Our method thus has to explore the whole local space.
+At the same time, BELLA runs in the same order of magnitude of time as LIME on average, and it remains thus competitive.
+On the median, BELLA is even faster than LIME.

+\textbf{The other desiderata} outlined in Section~\ref{sec:preliminaries} were determinism and verifiability (the possibility to compute the explained value from the feature values).
+SHAP offers none of these.
+Neither does LIME.
+While both SHAP and LIME compute linear models with feature weights, these models are not verifiable in our sense: There is no way that the user can insert the feature values of a neighboring point into these models and obtain an explained value.
+This is because the linear models do not operate in the original input feature space.
+Only MAPLE offers this verifiability.
+However, it relies on randomization.
+BELLA is thus the only approach that delivers deterministic, and verifiable explanations.

-To confirm that the explanations provided by \method represent what the black-box model has learned, we evaluate them with regard to an already interpretable model.
+\textbf{Verification on an interpretable model.} To confirm that the explanations provided by \method represent what the black-box model has learned, we evaluate them with regard to an already interpretable model.
 Instead of a black-box model, we train an Ordinary Least Square linear regression model and consider the $5$ most important features.
-We then compute the explanations for each data point in the test set with our method. \method was able to recover on average $85.12\%$ of the original top-5 features across all datasets from the ones in Table~\ref{tab:datasets}.
+We then compute the explanations for each data point in the test set with our method. \method was able to recover on average $85.12\%$ of the original top-5 features across all datasets.
+Figure~\ref{fig:churn_linear_model} shows an example of the $5$ most important features in the Iranian Churn dataset, as extracted by the linear model, and the percentage of data points for which BELLA gives an explanation with these features.
 This shows that our method provides explanations that generally agree with prior beliefs, as encoded in an interpretable model.